 If you’re not interested in using dating apps, you can try bars and clubs.
 Over a quarter (27%) of American couples still meet during a wild night out.
 If you live in a small town, your options will be fairly limited; both in terms of bars and potential dates.
-If you live in (or visit) a big city, though, you should be able to find a place for niche interests.

 Not interested in online dating or going out to bars and clubs?
 You can still meet someone through your new American friends!
 In fact, this is the third-most popular way couples meet in America.

 Other options include cafes, bookshops, board game groups, church…basically, anywhere.
 You just have to be brave enough to start a conversation, and respectful enough to know when it’s not the appropriate time or place.

 So, here’s the bad news for shy German men, and good news for shy German women: most Americans still expect the man to make the first move in heterosexual relationships; both in person and on dating apps.

 Why?
 Blame lingering puritanical ideas about relationships.
 Many Americans still have outdated views when it comes to dating, even if they’re progressive in all other aspects of their lives.
 A lot of American women believe that making the first move will make them seem desperate.
 What those women don’t realize is that, not only do most men want women to make the first move, making the first move actually makes women more successful in finding love.

 So don’t change a thing if you’re an assertive German woman.
 While all of the American women are busy hoping a guy will notice them, you’ll already have his number.